Yuanyuan4666/Integration-of-MCP-and-Network-Management-Protocols/draft-yang-mcp-nm.md

 # Change the file extension to match the format (.xml for XML, etc...)
 #
 ###
-title: "integration of MCP and network management protocols"
+title: "Integration of MCP and Network Management Protocols"
 category: info

 docname: draft-yang-mcp-nm-latest